munozdjp/HINNDY/README.md

 ## Hidden Identification of Nonlinear Normal form Dynamics

-A compilation of HINNDY Matlab implementations described in a research article.
+A compilation of HINNDy Matlab implementations described in a research article.
 The implementation resembles those suggested in the paper.
 I've chosen to concentrate on having every implementation and detail correct.

 * [Summary](#Summary)
 * [Code](#Code)